MicrosoftDocs/dynamics-365-ai/ai-docs/sales/sample-extend-relationship-assistant-card-type.md

 # Sample: Extend Relationship assistant card type (custom card)

-## Prerequisites
-Review the prerequisites before you create the custom cards in your organization:

-- You must have the Package Deployer tool (packagedeployer.exe) to deploy packages.
-To download the package deployer, see [Download tools from NuGet](/dynamics365/customer-engagement/developer/download-tools-nuget)

 ## Create custom action card
 The following process explains how to create a custom card: